New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Conclusion

 \section{Conclusion}

 In this paper, we have seen that general theorems dealing with the question of existence of probabilities invariant by a groupoid of maps exist.
-Some results about uniqueness of such probabilities are reachable, and concern the topological nature of the underlying space.
-Moreover, the operation associating the space of compact subspaces of a given metric compact space enables the study of some kind of tower of probability spaces above a given compact metric space.
+Indeed, we defined three different notions of compatibility of a measure with a metric structure, and we showed the existence of such probabilities on any compact metric space.
+Some results about their uniqueness are reachable.
+The topological nature of the underlying space is the key point for this study.
+More generally, the properties of the spaces of compatibles probabilities on a compact metric space contain informations about its metric structure, peculiarly about its homogeneity.

-These constructions are linked with the choice of a ultrafilter of neighbourhoods of $0$ in $(0;+ \infty )$, and consequently the axiom of choice has to be assumed.
-Once a ultrafilter is chosen, some compatibility results can be shown in the category of compact metric spaces.
+Our construction of such compatible probabilities needs the choice of a ultra-filter of neighbourhoods of $0$ in $(0;+ \infty )$, and consequently the axiom of choice has to be assumed.
+Once a ultra-filter is chosen, some functoriality results can be shown in the category of compact metric spaces endowed with the probabilities we built.

+This work uses a strategy for the building of probability measures which is very close to the original method of Haar for his own probability.
+Nevertheless, we managed to show really new results generalising in some particular cases the well-known consequences of the Haar work.
+The point is that in metric cases, the group assumption is non longer needed.

+We illustrated our theorem with many consequences and applications.
+First of all, we exhibited the link of our construction with the usually known measures : the Lebesgue one, the Haar one and the Hausdorff one.
+We showed some generalisations of the "Geometry and Probability Theorem" too.
+And then, we gave some direct applications, notably in a concrete case in Phylogeny.

+Finally, our most impressive consequence is probably the Krylov - Bogolioubov Equivalence Theorem, which gives very precise informations for the existence or not of a probability invariant by a monoid of measurable maps acting on a compact metric space.

 New perspectives appear to follow our paper.
 First of all, a more general theorem must be reachable in the framework of uniform compact Hausdorff spaces.
-For example, one can try to show the same kind of theorem in compact spaces $K$ equipped with some kind of distance satisfying the following axiomatic:
+For example, one can try to show such a theorem in compact spaces $K$ endowed with some kind of distance satisfying the following axiomatic:

-there is a totally ordered abelian group $D$ and a map $ d : K^2 \rightarrow D$ such that:
+There is a totally ordered abelian group $D$ and a map $ d : K^2 \rightarrow D$ such that: